adamghueder/adam-ghueder/README.md

 # Portfolio

-All labs are documented with technical walkthroughs and screenshots:
+All labs are documented with technical walkthroughs and screenshots in my repository:

-* Windows Endpoint Hardening Lab
-* Active Directory User Management Lab
-* Windows File Server RBAC Lab
-* Spiceworks Help Desk Ticketing Lab
+**it-homelab-projects**

-These projects demonstrate practical experience with tools and systems commonly used in **enterprise IT environments**.
+Projects demonstrate practical experience with systems and tools commonly used in **enterprise IT environments**.